Synthetify/synthetify-landing/src/blogPosts/whETX-whFTT.md

 * **$whFTT**

 We believe that additional collateral tokens will help us in further diversification of collateral pools and will increase TVL.
 We are going to set $whETH’s collateralization level at 60% and $whFTT’s one at 50%.
+If you want to learn more about collateralization levels check our [blog post](https://www.synthetify.io/blog/new-collateral-ratios/)

 Wormhole is a communication bridge between Solana and other top DeFi networks, which allows fast transfer of any kind of information from one chain to another.